QuantumKane/classification-exercises/README.md

-# classification-exercises
+## classification-exercises
- The end product of this exercise is a jupyter notebook that will contain all of my classification work
+This notebook contains all of my work for Codeup's classification module.